 HealthStream was incorporated in 1990 and began marketing its Internet-based solutions in March 1999.
 The Company focuses on being a facilitator of solutions and training tools for entities in the healthcare industry.
-Revenues from the healthcare organizations business unit (HCO) are derived from the following categories: provision of services through our Internet-based HealthStream Learning Center, courseware subscriptions, a variety of complimentary online products, and maintenance and support of installed learning management products.
+Revenues from the healthcare organizations business unit (HCO) are derived from the following categories: provision of services through our Internet-based HealthStream Learning Center, courseware subscriptions, survey and research services, a variety of complimentary online products, and maintenance and support of installed learning management products.
 Revenues from the pharmaceutical and medical device company business unit (PMD) are derived from live event development, online training and content development, and other educational and training services.

 To date, we have incurred substantial costs to develop our technologies, create, license, update, and acquire our content, build brand awareness, develop our infrastructure and expand our business, and only recently achieved sufficient revenues to generate a net profit or positive operating cash flows.
 We have incurred operating losses in each fiscal quarter from 1994 through the third quarter of 2004.
-During the fourth quarter of 2004 we had net income of approximately \$77,000.
-We expect our operating results to continue to improve over prior year levels during 2005.
+We have generated net income each quarter since the fourth quarter of 2004.
+We expect our operating results will continue to improve during 2006, but will be unfavorably impacted by the adoption of SFAS 123R "Share-Based Payments" beginning January 1, 2006.